robertogb/GettingCleaningProject/codebook.md

 ##Creating the tidy datafile

 ###Guide to create the tidy data file
-The R script called run_analysis.R does the following to tidy the data:
+The R script called run_analysis.R does the following to obtain and tidy the data:

+1. Downloads the file from the web if it does not exist.
+2. Unzips the file, so the data folder structure is created.
+2. Reads the different files into data sets.
-.
-Merges the training and the test sets to create one data set.
+3. Merges the training and the test sets to create one data set.
-.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-.
-Appropriately labels the data set with descriptive variable names.
+3. Appropriately labels the data set with descriptive variable names.
-.
-Adds the columns with subject and activity to the data set in one table.
+4. Adds the columns with subject and activity to the data set.
-.
-Uses descriptive activity names to name the activities in the data set.
+5. Uses descriptive activity names to name the activities in the data set.
-.
-Transform the data set from a wide format (79 features plus subject and activity) into a long format (Gather .
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+6. Transforms the data set from a wide format (81 columns: 79 features plus subject and activity) into a long format (4 columns: subject, activity, feature and value).
+7. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ###Cleaning of the data